zhulei2016/RST-saliency/README.md

 # RST-saliency
 This is the source code for our paper in ICCV 2017: 'Saliency Pattern Detection by Ranking Structured Trees'.
 Lei Zhu, Haibin Ling, Jin Wu, Huiping Deng and Jin Liu.

+# Requirements
+The project is build on MATLAB and is validated on both Windows 10 and Ubuntu 16.04 with CUDA 8.
+While in Windows system, visual studio 2013 is tested for generating the mex files.

 # Installation
-The project is validated on both Windows 10 and Ubuntu 16.04 with CUDA 8.
-Please configure the code as follows:
 * Download dependencies from [Baidu Yun](http://pan.baidu.com/s/1miE8B9I/) or [Google Drive](https://drive.google.com/drive/folders/0B6qAIWXkeAeLcWprbE8xRVdOcUE?usp=sharing).
 Please place both folders `data` and `toolboxes` into the root directory.